DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/10 Columns/20 Column Sizing.md

 ---

-Set the [columnAutoWidth](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnAutoWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnAutoWidth') option to **true** to make all columns adjust their widths to their content.
+Set the [columnAutoWidth](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/columnAutoWidth.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#columnAutoWidth') property to **true** to make all columns adjust their widths to their content.

 ---
 ##### jQuery